pfucile/GIPPO/README.md

 ## GIPPO Installation instructions

 ### Grasshopper module
-Save the content of the Grasshopper Design Platform folder on your computer Open the GIPPO_1.0.0.gh file on your Grasshopper environment.
+Save the content of the Grasshopper Design Platform folder in your computer Open the GIPPO_1.0.0.gh file on your Grasshopper environment.
 In case some boxes appear with a warning sign, right click on them --> Update --> select the *.ghcluster file labelled above the box from the Beta_Clusters file.